 The tool travels from the face of the workpiece towards the collet chuck.
 This is considered as a movement in the negative Z-axis.

-Hence, you should use a negative ("-") sign for Z-axis offsets when programming for a conventional lathe.
+Hence, you should use a negative ("-") sign for Z-axis offsets when programming for a conventional CNC lathe.

 In Swiss machining, the sliding headstock advances the workpiece into the tooling area through the guide bushing.

 Similar to a conventional lathe, the face of the workpiece is still considered a reference (0 on the Z-axis).